Coiot/cbr-main/src/albums/s5/Episode25.md

 - scene_number: 03
   scene_title: "Maps"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode25-scene03.jpeg
   narration: "<p>And for the second OC, we can showcase the map of the cylinder done by Sonicfan!
-He puts in lots of effort weekly to make these things, so you better thank him for being our premier map maker!</p>"
+She puts in lots of effort weekly to make these things, so you better thank her for being our premier map maker!</p>"
 - scene_number: 04
   scene_title: "Money"
   slide_svg: https://cdn.civbattleroyale.tv/s5ep25-supporters.svg